 The Chemical Basis of Drug Action emphasizes the relevance of chemistry to contemporary pharmacy practice.
 The course integrates chemical, biochemical and physiological principles to derive structure-activity relationships for commonly encountered drugs that explain the scientific rationale for their therapeutic use.
 Active learning strategies are utilized to help learners develop the skills necessary to provide a scientific basis for patient-centered therapeutic decision-making.
-P: BMS 301, PHR 241, PHA 337; CO: PHR 242.
+P. BMS 301 or PHA 301, PHR 241, PHA 337; CO: PHR 242.